USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_oceanfile.md

 Run the script and check the output directory designated in the run script for the new OCEAN file.

+### STEP 3: Add halogen chemistry variables

+The OCEAN file should be further modified to include DMS and CHLO if using a CB6R5* mechanism.
+This can be accomplished with the dmschlo python tool.
+See its [README](../../../PREP/PYTOOLS/dmschlo/README.md) for more information.

 ## OPTION 2: Run without an OCEAN input file in CMAQv5.3 and later
 If your modeling domain does not contain any coastal area, you can run CMAQ without an OCEAN input file.
 This will turn off both sea-spray emissions and the first-order decay of ozone over the ocean.
 To do this, set the run script option "CTM_OCEAN_CHEM" to "N" or "F".
+This option is not available for the mechanism with detailed halogen chemistry (cb6r5m_ae7_aq).

+If using a cb6r5_* mechanism and you prefer not to use DMS chemistry, the m3fake script below can be adapted to create a DMS variable with zero values.

-## OPTION 3: Zero Out Sea-Spray Emissions in CMAQv5.2 or earlier
+## OPTION 3: Zero Out Sea-Spray Emissions in CMAQv5.2

 Even if your modeling domain does not contain areas of sea spray emissions, you need to provide an OCEAN file to the CCTM.
 You can create a dummy OCEAN file for domains with no sea spray sources or if you prefer to set sea spray emissions to zero.
 Copy and run the following I/O API Tool m3fake script to create an OCEAN file containing zeros for the open ocean and surf zone coverage fractions.
 Using this file will effectively configure a CCTM simulation with zero sea spray emissions.

 Note that you will need the [I/O API Tools](www.cmascenter.org/ioapi) installed and compiled on your Linux system to use this script.